UrimKurtishi/Firebase.NET/docs/README.md

 Firebase.NET implements Firebase Cloud Messaging HTTP Protocol that enables sending notifications to Android, iOS and Web clients through Firebase Cloud Messaging.

 It is a small and lightweight .NET client library written entirely in C# with high performance and reliability.
-It provides handling mechanism and retry provider (implementing exponential backoff algorithm) for response messages returned from FCM servers.
+It provides handling mechanism for response messages returned from FCM servers and retry provider (implementing exponential backoff algorithm).
 It has been tested and it's used by different companies and projects.